Myron Augsburger: Early life

 Augsburger was born in Elida, Ohio.
 He is one of six children, Fred, Donald, Anna Mary, Daniel and David, born to Clarence and Estella Augsburger.
-On November 28, 1950 he married Esther L. Kniss (creator of Guns into Plowshares) in Elida, Ohio.
+On November 28, 1950, he married Esther L. Kniss (creator of Guns into Plowshares) in Elida, Ohio.
 They have three children, John Myron, Michael David, and Marcia Louise.

 Education

 Augsburger received his Junior College Bible Diploma (1950) from Eastern Mennonite College (EMC) after which he began as pastor for Tuttle Avenue Mennonite Church in Sarasota, Florida.
-He returned to Harrisonburg, Virginia in 1953 to continue his studies and serve as a part-time campus pastor at EMC.
+He returned to Harrisonburg, Virginia, in 1953 to continue his studies and serve as a part-time campus pastor at EMC.
 He received his AB (1955), and ThB (1958), from EMC.
-After leaving EMC he completed a Masters of Divinity from Goshen Biblical Seminary, in Goshen, Indiana in 1959.
+After leaving EMC he completed a Masters of Divinity from Goshen Biblical Seminary, in Goshen, Indiana, in 1959.
 Returning to Virginia for his studies he finished his Masters in Theology (1961) and Doctorate in Theology and Ph.D.
 (1964) at Union Presbyterian Seminary in Richmond, Virginia, while serving as a pastor at National Heights Mennonite Church.
 Augsburger continued his education in postgraduate positions at George Washington University in Washington, D.C., in 1964, at the University of Michigan, in Ann Arbor, Michigan in 1965, the University of Basel, Switzerland in 1974, and Mansfield College, Oxford University, England in 1980.
 He was also a scholar in residence at Princeton Seminary during 1980–81.

 Early career

 During the years 1955–1961, while he was pursuing various degrees, he worked as an evangelist for Christian Layman’s Tent Evangelism (CLTE).
-CLTE was a Mennonite evangelical organization founded in Kidron, Ohio in the early 1950s and in operation until the early 1960s.
-Augsburger continued to serve as an evangelist and speaker to large crowds throughout his career including: Staley Distinguished Christian Scholar, in Staley Foundation Lectures, for over 60 campuses, serving the Evangelical Fellowship of India in Conventions across India in 1964, 1969, 1973, speaker at the MarThoma Convention, Kerala, So.
-India Feb.
-2008.
+CLTE was a Mennonite evangelical organization founded in Kidron, Ohio, in the early 1950s and in operation until the early 1960s.
+Augsburger continued to serve as an evangelist and speaker to large crowds throughout his career including: Staley Distinguished Christian Scholar, in Staley Foundation Lectures, for over 60 campuses, serving the Evangelical Fellowship of India in Conventions across India in 1964, 1969, 1973, speaker at the MarThoma Convention, Kerala, South India, February 2008.

-In 1960 Augsburger attended the first National Christian Leadership Breakfast with President Dwight D. Eisenhower.
-In 1961 Augsburger took a position as an evangelist with InterChurch, Inc. where he preached and ran city-wide meetings intermittently until 1996, at times drawing in as many as 7,000 people.
+In 1961 Augsburger attended the first National Christian Leadership Breakfast with President Dwight D. Eisenhower.
+In 1961 Augsburger took a position as an evangelist with InterChurch, Inc., where he preached and ran city-wide meetings intermittently until 1996, at times drawing in as many as 7,000 people.